Beachbody LLC runs a conventional on-premises Oracle data warehouse. But last year, when the maker of fitness and...

 Slow going for cloud and big data

 Also at Strata, IT vendor Unisys Corp. announced a machine learning service that runs on HDP in both the AWS and Microsoft Azure clouds -- the latter through HDInsight.
-The cloud-based service will apply machine learning algorithms written by data scientists at Unisys to data from corporate clients as an alternative to on-premises platforms that the Blue Bell, Pa., vendor also offers.
+The cloud-based service will apply machine learning algorithms written by data scientists at Unisys to data from corporate clients as an alternative to on-premises analytics platforms that the Blue Bell, Pa., vendor also offers.

 The Unisys customer base primarily consists of large organizations with a lot of data -- for example, airlines and financial services firms.
 Rod Fontecilla, vice president and global leader of advanced data analytics at Unisys, isn't as bullish about cloud adoption as Gnau is, but he projected that about 30% of the companies he works with "will go to the cloud and live happily there."